mefinity/YAPR/suggestions/ffmpeg-unofficial-discord.md

 - Howto:
 > right click `#info` channel > click invite button

+4. Role permission fix

+- Problem: the `mod` role does not have any extra permissions from the `@everyone` role

+- Fix: add extra perms to the `mod` role,maybe Administratation Perms,or Display role members seperately from online members so the mods wont drown in the sea of 100+ online members

+- Howto:
+> Server settings > Roles > mod

+and you can toggle or untoggle perms there

 # Part 2: Channels

 1.Im going to suggest on categorizing channels